DanielVitas/obtuse/README.md

 # Obtuse
 Turn based RPG

-Currently only game mehanics, lore, abilities, items, enemies and images are public.
+Currently only game mehanics, lore, abilities, items, enemies, images and a small demo are public.
 Please feel free to contribute.

 ## Todo: